|

 Thanks: 1 times

-Originally Posted by: Eugene Kosmin Go to Quoted Post
+Originally Posted by: Eugene Kosmin Hi David,

 I believe that's all you can do.
 GraphicsMill can detect standard sRGB and AdobeRGB profiles by metadata information.
 Maybe not for all cases, we don't have the check described in the FAQ article.